nextflow-io/training/docs/nf_customize/2_orientation.md

 ## Getting started

+The Gitpod environment contains some test data that will be used in this workshop.

-You will need to move into the `nf-customize` folder to get started.
+Move to the `nf-customize` folder to get started.

 !!! question "Exercise"

-    Open the [Gitpod training environment](https://gitpod.io/#https://github.com/nextflow-io/training) and use the following command to switch to the empty `nf-templates` folder:
+    Open the [Gitpod training environment](https://gitpod.io/#https://github.com/nextflow-io/training) and use the following command to switch to the empty `nf-customize` folder:

     ```bash
     cd /workspace/gitpod/nf-customize